Welcome to the Conservancy

 Millican Reserve is a great place to put down roots.
 Located in College Station, Texas, this conservation community is close to everything but feels a world away.

-If you haven’t found the information you are looking for on this website, please email us at realestate@millicanreserve.com so we can help.
+Please email us at realestate@millicanreserve.com so we can help.

 It’s easy!
 And yummy!
 The best way to enjoy our farm’s produce is to join our CSA!
 CSA stands for Community Supported Agriculture, and it is an easy way to engage with your farmer and buy healthy produce directly from the farm.
 The Farm at Millican Reserve offers a limited number of shares of freshly-harvested, locally grown produce.
 CSA subscribers get delicious, chemical-free produce every week from our farm.
 You can learn more and get your CSA share by clicking here